Debra A. Castillo

 Collaborations

 She is an active member of the editorial boards of numerous journals, and is also past editor of Diacritics and current editor of the Latin American Literary Review, now an open-access online publication.
-She is past president of the International Association of Hispanic Women’s Literature and Culture (AILCFH), has served on various academic press boards, and has participated in numerous national and international prize committees (Kovacs, Luce, Fulbright, Ford, NEH, etc).
-She has collaborated in a European research group on border poetics, and a Mexican research group on memory and citizenship.
-She is serving or has served on the MLA executive council, the delegate assembly organizing committee, the Language committee, and as a representative on the delegate assembly, several executive division committees, the Elections Committee, the Nominating Committee, the Publications Committee, the radio committee, the Advocacy committee, among others.
+She is past president of the International Association of Hispanic Women’s Literature and Culture, now the Asociación de Estudios de Género y Sexualidades, has served on various academic press boards, and has participated in numerous national and international prize committees (Kovacs, Luce, Fulbright, Ford, NEH, etc).
+She has collaborated in a European research group on border poetics, a Chilean gender studies group, and a Mexican research group on memory and citizenship, among others.
+She has served on the MLA executive council, the delegate assembly organizing committee, the Language committee, and as a representative on the delegate assembly, several executive division committees and fora, the Elections Committee, the Nominating Committee, the Publications Committee, the radio committee, the Advocacy committee, among others.

-She has had the good fortune to be the 2016-17 facilitator of the Cornell Mellon seminar, which has produced the "Scholar as Human" website and book project: scholarashuman.com/
+She has had the good fortune to have been the 2016-17 facilitator of a Mellon seminar at Cornell, which produced the "Scholar as Human" website and book project and gave rise to the Cornell University Press series on Publicly Engaged Scholars, coedited with Anna Sims Bartel and Scott Peters.

-and is particularly proud of her long-term collaborations with members of the Ithaca and Tompkins county communities on issues and programs of interest to them, mostly through ¡Cultura!
-Ithaca, an organization she co-founded with Carolina Osorio Gil.
-Find us on Facebook, at www.culturaithaca.com/ or at the Cornell Latina/o Studies page latino.cornell.edu/content/%C2%A1cultura
+She is particularly proud of her long-term collaborations with members of the Ithaca and Tompkins county communities on issues and programs of interest to them, mostly through ¡Cultura!
+Ithaca, an organization she co-founded with Carolina Osorio Gil; the Latino Civic Association of Tompkins County; and the NGO founded and directed by Ana Ortiz, No más lágrimas.

 Teaching